CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/README.md

 - notes/week-03-key-concepts.md
 - reflections/week-03.md

-Before starting the labs, retrieve the templates from the `_templates` directory in the course repository.
+Before starting the labs, retrieve the templates from the pki-foundations-labs/_templates directory in the course repository.

 Copy the following files into your portfolio repository: